dvalles/Unity-Logcat-Debugging-That-Doesnt-Suck/README.md

 - Or adb logcat -v time | python <Path to logcat_unity.py file> if you're not in the current directory

 # Notes:
 - I've only tested on windows.
-If the file doesn't work on windows or linux, try removing the colorama code.
+If the file doesn't work on mac or linux, try removing the colorama code.
 It was added for windows specifically